Tarik-Shuta/Text-Adventure-Game-Python/README.md

 When prompted, enter your name to begin your journey.
 Follow the on-screen prompts and enter your choices when presented with options (e.g., "1" or "2").
 Make strategic decisions throughout your journey.
+Replay the game after completion to explore different story paths.
 # Game Mechanics
 Weapons: Finding and acquiring weapons can help in confrontations.
 Allies: Making friends can provide crucial support in difficult situations.